getify/foi-lang/formalization-work/Foi-Specification.md

 ?[valid]: counter := counter + 1;
 ```

-This form has an important property that the other consequent shapes do not carry as directly:

 **The assignment evaluates only when the guard matches.** When the CondClause does not match, no part of the assignment expression is evaluated and no slot is mutated.
 The guard expression's value is `empty` (per §4.2), unchanged from any other non-match outcome.

 **When the guard matches, the guard's value is the assigned value** -- the value written to the target's slot.
 This follows compositionally from three properties: the guard's value on match is the consequent value (§4.2); an assignment expression's value is the assigned RHS; and the consequent slot receives the assignment expression directly.